JakubPanekVSKK/english-for-designers/06-thesis/index.md

 First we need to look at what is a normal map.
 Normal map is one of many textures frequently used in PBR materials.
 It can define how light and shadow is being projected onto a surface of the 3D model.

 So in the picture there are three cubes.
 We can take the first cube and model all the detail into it, so we end up with the second cube.
 In the end we can take both cubes and bake the details of the second cube into a normal map which we project onto the first cube.
-That way we end up with an assets which has much lower polycount but still is really detailed.
+That way we end up with an asset which has much lower polycount but still is really detailed.
 And that's the third cube.

 If we take this into more extreme measures, we can use this technique on basically any kind of complex 3D model.
 We can significantly reduce the polycount while still maintaining almost all the details.